Prested Hall: Early history

-The Domesday Book of 1086 mentions the site and at this time it was known as Peresteda.
+Domesday Book of 1086 mentions the site and at this time it was known as Peresteda.
 It was owned by Ranulf Peverel who was a knight in the service of William the Conqueror.
 William rewarded his followers by giving them numerous fiefdoms.
 Before the conquest Peverel had no land at all but after 1066 he owned 37 different manors one of which was Preston Hall.

 By 1360 the manor was owned by Humphrey de Weston and the Weston family flourished here until the beginning of the seventeenth century.
 The last member of the Weston family was Robert Weston who had no sons to inherit Prested Hall.
 When he died in 1601 his heir was his daughter Amye who married Dean Tyndale thereby bringing the house into the Tyndale family.

 Their son John Tyndale had only one child - his daughter Elizabeth.
 A document of 1701 shows that he passed the property to Jasper Blythman, Elizabeth’s husband as part of a marriage settlement.
 In 1707 Blythman leased the estate to Daniel Eley.
 At some stage during this century it seems that the Eley (sometimes called Ely) family bought the property as it was owned by them until about 1800.

 In 1800 John Eley of Prested Hall died.
 The property passed to his son also called John Eley.
 It appears that he sold it because by 1814 it was owned by William Raven.
 William Raven (1766-1841) was a very wealthy landowner who owned numerous properties in Feering including Feering Hill House.
 He moved to this house some years later and leased Prested Hall to tenant farmers.

 Francis Hills (1806-1881) was one of these tenants and he is recorded in the 1851 Census as living there with his wife Hannah and six children.
 He remained at the Hall with his family until shortly before his death.
 His son John Harrison Hills took over the running of Prested Hall and is shown in the 1881 and 1891 census as living there with his wife Lucy.
 He later moved to Messing.

 When William Raven died in 1841 he left all of his Feering properties including Prested Hall to his eldest son John Cornwell Raven.
 He died in 1869 and left the Hall to his two sons Cornwell Raven (1843-1894) and William Raven (1845-1898).
 When the younger son William died in 1898 all of the Feering properties owned by the Ravens were put on the market and many of them were bought by Nathaniel Newman Sherwood.
 A notice about these properties and the people who bought them is shown.